 Parshas Bo - The Role of the Unleavened Dough in Yetzi'as Mitzrayim

 The Gemara (Pesachim 96b) states that Pesach Mitzrayim, the Passover observed in Egypt, required only a one-day abstention from chometz.
 However, Rashi (on Shemos 16:1), based on a discussion in a different Gemara (Shabbos 87b), explains that the unleavened dough which the nation brought along for the Exodus and baked into matzah toward the beginning of its travels (v.
 Ramban on Shemos 12:39) lasted for about a month.
-This is puzzling, as if there was no need for B'nei Yisroel to observe the laws of chometz and matzah beyond the first day of Pesach, and God would surely provide them with food throughout their journey, why was there a need to take along an abundance of unleavened dough when departing from Mitzrayim?
-(Rashi's comment on 12:34 from the Mechilta that B'nei Yisroel took leftover matzos and marror with them out of love for these mitzvos does not refer to the unleavened dough that was also brought along for the journey, as is evidenced by the Torah's grammar as it relates to this interpretation.
-Hence, our question about the unleavened dough stands.)
+This is puzzling, as if there was no need for B'nei Yisroel to observe the laws of chometz and matzah beyond the first day of Pesach, and Hashem would surely provide them with food throughout their journey, why was there a need to take along an abundance of unleavened dough when departing from Mitzrayim?
+(Although Rashi on Shemos 12:34 cites the Mechilta's explanation that B'nei Yisroel took leftover matzos and marror with them out of love for these mitzvos, our question is why a month-long supply of unleavened dough, which was not used for Pesach matzos, was also taken along.)

 The Torah is telling us that B'nei Yisroel commenced their relationship with Hashem in faith of His care, as per the second type of trust noted above.
 Although B'nei Yisroel were not told to prepare food for the Exodus, they did not take things for granted.
-Rather than expect God to provide, as if to say, "Since He is taking us out, we expect Him to feed us", B'nei Yisroel humbly and submissively took what they had at hand - unleavened dough - so as to keep them nourished.
-They did not make demands or harbor expectations of Hashem, feeling entitled to Divine hand-outs; rather, they did what they were told and took along their dough in simple faith, knowing that God would provide whatever else may be necessary (for He did not command them to prepare anything), while not expecting or assuming that God "had to" provide all for the journey.
+Rather than expect Hashem to provide, as if to say, "Since He is taking us out, we expect Him to feed us", and intentionally leave all comestibles behind, B'nei Yisroel humbly and submissively took what they had at hand - unleavened dough - so as to keep them nourished.
+They did not make demands or harbor expectations of Hashem, feeling entitled to Divine handouts; rather, they did what they were told and took along their dough in simple faith, knowing that Hashem would provide whatever else may be necessary (for He did not command them to prepare anything), while not expecting or assuming that Hashem "had to" provide all for the journey.
 The Torah emphasizes that this is the type of faith which enabled our forefathers to be redeemed and to enter into Hashem's service.
 This is the true symbolism of matzah - simple faith, not businesslike expectations of entitlement.

 This concept may help us answer another vexing question.
 B'nei Yisroel were instructed to consume the Pesach offering in Egypt and to eat matzos and marror alongside the Pesach meat, all prior to the departure from Mitzrayim.
 The Torah states that the Pesach rites serve as a future remembrance of the Exodus.
 How could it be that B'nei Yisroel observed the rites of Pesach before leaving Egypt, seeing that the function of these mitzvos is for future commemoration of Yetzi'as Mitzrayim, which had not yet occurred?
 Was it logical for Pesach to be observed before the Exodus even took place?